ceph/ceph/doc/rados/operations/monitoring.rst

 Ceph OSDs send heartbeat ping messages amongst themselves to monitor daemon availability.
 We also use the response times to monitor network performance.
-While it is possible that a busy OSD could delay a ping response, we can assume that if a network switch fails mutiple delays will be detected between distinct pairs of OSDs.
+While it is possible that a busy OSD could delay a ping response, we can assume that if a network switch fails multiple delays will be detected between distinct pairs of OSDs.

 By default we will warn about ping times which exceed 1 second (1000 milliseconds).